The Legends Story

 In 2013 the Legends of the Game began their second season in the Berwyn Rec League.
 In their maiden season there, they surprised the league by finishing second in their division.
 Incredibly, 2013 marked their 46th anniversary softball season AND their sixth decade of existence.
 They have played consecutively in the 1960's, 70's, 80's, 90's, 00's, and 10's!
 Four Legends who participated in all six decades still play on the squad along side second generation players.
 Events such as the Legends World Horseshoe Championship, Legends Golf Outing, and Legends Volleyball still populate the calendar along with many other social events.

 In 2015, the Legends finished with a 7-7 record in Berwyn Rec.
-Also last year, the team unanimously inducted Nat Pappalardo into our own Legends of the Game Hall of Fame as our first entry ever.
-Nat is a 16 year Legends veteran with a lifetime .452 batting average and a clutch .531 average in the playoffs!
+Also in 2015, the team unanimously inducted Nat Pappalardo into our own Legends of the Game Hall of Fame as our first entry ever.
+Nat was a 16 year Legends veteran with a lifetime .452 batting average and a clutch .531 average in the playoffs!
+Check the website to view other players that made their way to the Legends Hall of Fame.

-On April 16, 2016, the Legends of the Game opened a new chapter in their history when were inducted into the Chicago 16” Softball Hall of Fame.
+On April 16, 2016, the Legends of the Game opened a brand new chapter in their history when they were inducted into the Chicago 16” Softball Hall of Fame.

-The next big milestone for this team came in May of 2017 when they begin their… 50th consecutive softball season!
+The next big milestone for this team comes in May of 2023 when they begin their… 56th consecutive softball season!

-Is there another title in store for this band of warriors after 51 years in the softball wars?
-Follow along in our web site or better yet, scan the 2019 schedule calendar online and take in a game.
+Is there a 56th season in store for this band of warriors after 55 years in the softball wars?
+Follow along in our web site or better yet, scan the 2022 schedule calendar online and take in a game.
 Allow us to proudly welcome you to...

 Legends of the Game Softball!